syncfusion-content/extension-docs/Extension/Syncfusion-Troubleshooter/Syncfusion-Troubleshooter.md

    ![](SyncfusionTroubleshooter_images/SyncfusionTroubleshooter_img1.jpeg)

 2. Now it’s analyze the project and it will report the project configuration issues of Syncfusion controls in the Troubleshooter dialog if any issues found.
-If the project doesn’t have any configuration issue, the dialog box will show there is no configuration changes required for Syncfusion controls with checked configurations like below,
+If the project doesn’t have any configuration issue, the dialog box will show there is no configuration changes required in following areas,

+     * Syncfusion assembly references.

+     * Syncfusion Web.config entries.

+     * Syncfusion NuGet Packages.

    ![](SyncfusionTroubleshooter_images/SyncfusionTroubleshooter_img2.jpeg)